GabrieleParimbelli/COLIBRI/README.rst

 ==================

-**COLIBRÌ** is a set of Python files containing useful routines to compute cosmological quantities such as ages, distances, power spectra, correlation functions.
+**COLIBRÌ** (which roughly stands for 'Cosmological Libraries') is a set of Python files containing useful routines to compute cosmological quantities such as ages, distances, power spectra and correlation functions.
 It supports Lambda-CDM cosmologies plus extensions including massive neutrinos, non-flat geometries, evolving dark energy (w0-wa) models and numerical recipes for f(R) gravity.
 These files are built especially for large-scale structure purposes.

 It is compatible with both Python 2 and 3 (soon Python 2 compatibility will be deprecated).